ericrhorn/code_projects/react/isItBurnt/README.md

 ## Contact
-Created by [Eric Horn](www.linkedin.com/in/eric-horn-60143454) Contac me with any questions
+Created by [Eric Horn](www.linkedin.com/in/eric-horn-60143454) Contact me with any questions